andela-rbabalola/documentos/Feedback.md

-- Remove password from all users payload
+- Remove password from all users payload: Done
-- Change the response code from 401 to 403 where necessary 401 --> Is for users that are not authorized at all 403 --> forbidden users are not allowed to acces that resource
+- Change the response code from 401 to 403 where necessary: Done 401 --> Is for users that are not authorized at all 403 --> forbidden users are not allowed to acces that resource
 - Return user details when he is updated